For the past decade, Ms.Dora has been sharing poetry, creative writing, positive quotes, and reflections online. Her aim is life enrichment.

 When humans underestimate the strength and skill of people who are smaller in stature--physical, social or otherwise, their pride may be forced to respond, “Please be a lion and eat me.
 Better than being a fly and pester me.”

 If you think you are too small to make a difference, try sleeping with a mosquito.-Dalai Lama XIV

-People in tropical climates hate the mosquito and it has nothing to do with the insect's size.
+People in tropical climates hate the mosquito and it is not only because of the insect's bite.
 Even without biting, the mosquito is a nuisance flying and buzzing across the faces of people trying to sleep.
 When the Aedes aegypti, (shown in the picture) bites, this creature typically about 4–7mm (0.16 - 0.27in) in length can infect entire countries with viruses which cause crippling diseases.